St. Faustina Kowalska

 Her Desire to Be a Religious

-From a very young age, Helena stood out because of her love of prayer, piety, work and obedience.
-Above all, she had a deep love for and sensitivity to the poor.
+From a very young age, Helena stood out because of her love of prayer, piety, work, and obedience.
+Above all, she had a deep love for and sensitivity for the poor.
 When she was seven, she had already felt the first indications of a vocation to religious life.
 She received First Holy Communion at nine, which she described as a very profound moment.

 Helena attended school for only three semesters.
 She wanted to enter the convent.
-However, her parents would not grant their permission.
-At sixteen, she left home and worked as a housekeeper in Aleksandrów, Lodi, and Ostrówek in order to find the means to herself and to help her parents.
+However, her parents would not grant her permission.
+At sixteen, she left home and worked as a housekeeper in Aleksandrów, Lodi, and Ostrówek in order to support herself and her parents.
 She was obedient to her parents, but the desire to enter the religious life never left her.

 The Humble Sister Faustina